Momay

 Momay is a 2010 Philippine television drama series broadcast by ABS-CBN.
-Directed by Darnel Joy R. Villaflor, Manny Q. Palo, and Jojo A. Saguin, it stars Xyriel Manabat, Maliksi Morales, Ejay Falcon, Lorna Tolentino, Glydel Mercado, Tyron Perez and Queenie Padilla.
-It aired on the network's Primetime Bida line up and worldwide on TFC from May 24 to September 17, 2010, replacing Tanging Yaman and was replaced by Kokey at Ako.
+Directed by Darnel Joy R. Villaflor, Manny Q. Palo, and Jojo A. Saguin, it stars Xyriel Manabat, Maliksi Morales, Ejay Falcon, Lorna Tolentino, Glydel Mercado, Tyron Perez, and Queenie Padilla.
+It aired on the network's Primetime Bida lineup and worldwide on TFC from May 24 to September 17, 2010, replacing Tanging Yaman and was replaced by Kokey at Ako.

 The story revolves around a little girl who has died and come back as a ghost to protect and guard her family.
 She persists in her presence while dealing with unfinished business surrounding her family and relatives.

 Overview

 The show has been developed by Mga Anghel na Walang Langit, Princess Sarah, May Bukas Pa, and Agua Bendita due to genre of family, religious, and child-oriented drama series where Dreamscape Entertainment released these types of series since 2005.
 Momay aired from May 24 to September 17, 2010 where it co-existed with Agua Bendita from May 24 to September 3, 2010 and the former's successor Noah from July 12 to September 17, 2010.
 It was succeeded by Noah.
 Momay is the third and final of the one-year trilogy of ABS-CBN religious series that were released from February 2, 2009 to September 17, 2010 after May Bukas Pa and Agua Bendita.